lost-theory/python-live/09_functions.md

 ## Summary

 We have learned many aspects of functions but note that we still haven't covered all aspects of them.
 However, we have already covered most of what you'll use on an everyday basis.

-Next, we will see how to use as well as create Python modules.